Unofficial/Short Course Title: Oscillations and Waves

 For the physics theory, I will prepare handouts.

 In order to do mathematical modeling, we need to learn a serious programming language, and we will use Mathematica for this purpose.
 Mathematica is a program that you interact with using the “Wolfram Language.”
-We will learn the language by studying the first half of An Elementary Introduction to the Wolfram Language, 3rd Edition, by Stephen Wolfram.
+We will learn the language by studying much, if not all, of EIWL3.
 The printed edition is over 300 pages divided into 48 sections.
 If we do 2-3 sections a class we can do most of the material up to Section 40 during Term 4, at which point you will be in an extremely good position to apply Mathematica to any problem that interests you.
 In parallel with learning the language we will be learning oscillatory motion and then waves.
+That is the second course within the course, and where things get most interesting.

-What we will do with Mathematica in this course is fundamental physics that all theoretical physicists know very well: oscillations and waves.
+What we will do with Mathematica in this course is fundamental physics that all theoretical physicists know very well: oscillatory motion and waves.
 After we deal with constant motion and constant acceleration, we will animate simple oscillation of a single particle.
 The classic physical system that exhibits simple oscillation is a mass hanging from a spring.
-There is a significant increase in complexity when you next put the mass on the end of a pendulum rod.
+There is a significant increase in complexity when you graduate from an idealized spring obeying Hooke’s Law to putting the mass on the end of a pendulum rod: the simple system becomes non-linear.

 The next level of complexity is to step it up to two particles.
-If the two particles are connected, even weakly connected, this leads to all sorts of complex behavior that was not present for either particle separately.
+If the two particles are connected, even weakly connected, this leads to surprising behavior (resonant exchange of energy) that was not present for either particle separately.
 The most common example is known as the coupled pendulum.
-Since Kel asked about chaos, I will see if we can code up some chaotic motion using the compound pendulum (which is not the same as the coupled pendulum).
+Since Kel asked about chaos (not something I have much familiarity with), I will see if we can code up some chaotic motion using the compound pendulum (and note that the compound pendulum is not the same as the coupled pendulum).

-The next level of complexity is to step it up to N particles.
-After that, we take the limit that N goes to infinity!
+Yet another level of complexity is to step it up to from two to N particles.
+After we get quite familiar with the behavior of N particles, where N is a modest number like 10 or 32, we will take the limit that N goes to infinity!
 Waves appear!
 They appear completely naturally from laws governing a finite but ever larger number of ever more closely spaced and ever smaller particles.